Info-lite/infolite/contents/basics/01/index_en.md

 &#9314; After signing in to Windows, you will see a screen (desktop) that looks like this: Double-click the My Documents icon in the upper-left corner to open it.

-{% appendix_en ../appendix/mouse.html "Reference Material: How to operate the computer mouse" %}
+{% appendix_en ../appendix/mouse.html "How to operate the computer mouse" %}

-{% screenshot desktop_2.png "Desktop" %}
+{% screenshot desktop_en.png "Desktop" %}

 The folder My Documents contains the data you created with your computer.
 In the Minami-Osawa campus environment, including the Information Technology Classroom, each student is allowed to use up to 5 GB of data.
 If this capacity is exceeded, the computers may no longer function properly.
 Please delete unnecessary files after backing them up to a USB memory stick or other similar device.

 &#9315; After completing the necessary tasks, click the Windows logo button at the bottom of the screen to display the menu, then click the human-shaped icon and select “Sign Out.”

-{% screenshot signout_2.png "Sign out" %}
+{% screenshot signout_en.png "Sign out" %}

 Before you begin using the computer, it will be signed out and returned to its default screen.
 Make sure to sign out after using the computer in the classroom.